samuel-book/samuel_examples/_sources/README.md

 Stroke teams have been anonymised, and all stroke teams have 500 artificial patients generated.

 Patient data was passed to models to predict probabilities of patients receiving thrombolysis, and then passed to a model to predict disability (mRS) on discharge from inpatient care.
 Use of thrombolysis and outcomes were sampled from distributions based on probabilities, and these outputs added to the artificial patients.
+While the artificial data does not maintain covariance of features, the labelling with use of thrombolysis and outcome will maintain interactions between features.

 More information on generation of artificial patient data may be found [here](https://github.com/samuel-book/samuel_2_production/blob/main/5_artificial_data.ipynb).